 Three is still the only network to offer unlimited data and it often features unbeatable deals on other big data plans - that makes them a natural choice of many a data hungry smartphone addict.
 But it's a bit shy on the free promotions stuff, and 4G coverage isn't as strong as the other networks.

 BT SIM only deals

 That familiar old stalwart of telecommunications BT is so-so when it comes to SIM only tariff prices.
 That's unless you're already a BT broadband customer, in which case you get some really favourable prices - a fiver less than the rest of the hoi polloi.
-Plus you get to choose an Amazon or iTunes voucher, the value of which depends on how much data you're in for.
+Plus you get a BT Reward Card that can be spent anywhere that accepts Mastercard, the value of which depends on how much data you're in for.

-Check below to see the current prices plans and how what voucher you can claim when you sign up.
-It's also worth noting that the 12GB and 20GB SIM only deals with BT also include free access to BT Sport on mobile.
+Check below to see the current prices plans and what value Reward Card you can claim when you sign up.
+It's also worth noting that the 8GB and 20GB SIM only deals with BT also include free access to BT Sport on mobile.

 For existing BT Broadband customers

 (click the customer option at the top if the prices are more expensive)